 Transparency | Moderate | High, with mandatory public disclosures |

-- Limited Liability: Similar to a PLC, partners in an LLP are only liable for the business debts up to their agreed contributions, protecting personal assets.
+- Limited Liability: Similar to a PLC, partners in an Limited Liability Partnership are only liable for the business debts up to their agreed contributions, protecting personal assets.

 - Operational Flexibility: An LLP is easier to manage since it has fewer regulatory requirements, especially for smaller businesses with limited capital.